rasschaert/vagrant-puppet-stub/README.md

 11 directories, 9 files
 ```

-The directory layout is structured so that you may add a complete Puppet and Hiera git repository as a git submodules.
+The directory layout is structured so that you may add complete Puppet and Hiera git repositories as a git submodules.
 The `puppet` and `hiera` directories provided are just an example of how both repos could be structured.

 As a result of this philosophy, the Hiera configuration file, hiera.yaml, does not include a hardcoded datadir location.
 Pointing the datadir to `/vagrant/hiera` would make the hiera.yaml file useless outside Vagrant.
 Instead, an explicit folder sync is set up between `/vagrant/hiera` and the default datadir location, `/var/lib/hiera`.